mokilok-git/LZK-final/README.md

 -[x] Invalid (not numbers) entries will throw an error and a warning

 TO BE DONE
--[]An Alert function will be implemented in case the rate exceeds/ falls below a stored value
+-[ ]An Alert function will be implemented in case the rate exceeds/ falls below a stored value
--[]The past stored values can be shown as a graph
+-[ ]The past stored values can be shown as a graph